Research papers on arboriculture and forestry

 Find articles from journals, magazines, or conference proceedings; also book chapters, reports and other sources

-- Agricola is produced by the US Dept of Agriculture and covers applied biology - research in agriculture, entomology, plant sciences, forestry, aquaculture and fisheries, extension and education, wildlife management, veterinary sciences, earth and environmental sciences.
+- Agricola - From the US Dept of Agriculture.
+Research in agriculture, entomology, plant sciences, forestry, aquaculture and fisheries, extension and education, wildlife management, veterinary sciences, earth and environmental sciences.
 Citations from journal articles, book chapters, monographs, theses, patents, software, audiovisual materials, and technical reports.
 1970-present.

-These are the strongest databases for this area, but others may be more useful, depending on your topic.
+These are the strongest databases for this area, but depending on your topic, others may be more useful.
 For help, contact me! ---->

 - U.S. Forest Service: Urban and Community Forestry - provides technical, financial, research and educational services to local government, non profit organizations community groups, educational institutions, and tribal governments.
 See next box below for more.